menu

 Living in Rhinelander

-The population of Rhinelander overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Rhinelander, 21.73% have at least a bachelor's degree.
+The education level of Rhinelander citizens is a little higher than the average for US cities and towns: 22.43% of adults in Rhinelander have at least a bachelor's degree.

 The people who call Rhinelander home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rhinelander residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rhinelander include German, Irish, English, Polish, and Norwegian.
+Important ancestries of people in Rhinelander include German, Irish, English, Norwegian, and Polish.

 The most common language spoken in Rhinelander is English.
 Other important languages spoken here include Polish and Italian.